kawwehlil/SQL_TEAM7_ETL/Processcode.md

 The remaining 16 tables can be processed in pairs, as there are many many to many relations in this database.
 In each pair, we have 1 table storing necessary information of a character, and another table storing the relationship between the id of the character and the id of movies.
 Specifically, all 8 pairs of the tables are in JSON format in the original database, and we can take the “movie_id” and the certain column out, forming a new data frame and then transform into 2 new tables.

 For example, as for genre, the table <movies_genres> contains attributes “movie_id” and “genre_id”, while the table <genres> contains attributes “genre_id” and “genre_name”.
 We then select the columns “movie_id” and “genres” from the original dataset and make it a new data frame named “genredf.”

-Then we use the “jsonlite” package to unnest the manipulate the data frame into the format we want.
+Then we use the `jsonlite` package to unnest the manipulate the data frame into the format we want.
 We will also go through renaming the column in this process.
-We now have “genre_id,” “movie_id” and “genre_name” in the “genredf.”
-Then we will select the distinct pair of “genre_id” and “movie_id” to form a new table named <movies_genres>, and select distinct “genre_id” together with the “genre_name” to form another new table named <genres>.
+We now have `genre_id`, `movie_id` and `genre_name` in the `genred`.
+Then we will select the distinct pair of `genre_id` and `movie_id` to form a new table named <movies_genres>, and select distinct `genre_id` together with the `genre_name` to form another new table named <genres>.
 So we have the 2 tables containing the data we want we want through this process.

 ##### tmdb_votes